fndari/fndari.github.io/projects/pnd/index.md

 Values of simulation parameters are hard-coded in the macros or Tasks used to steer the simulation.

 ### Issues
 - Macros are intended for interactive use, so this is somehow matching their intended purpose.
 However, running a macro with different values of one or more parameters is a very common task.
-If the value is written in the macro, it must be changed manually at every interaction, as there is no way of doing so automatically
+If the value is written (hard-coded) in the macro, it must be changed manually at every interaction, as there is no way of doing so automatically
 - Values set in Tasks are even more problematic, since changing them requires their re-compilation across every version of the framework.

 ### Proposed solutions